Magical girl: Europe and the United States

 Similar to Japan, the transforming heroine concept coined by Sailor Moon saw popularity when the show was broadcast overseas in the 1990s due to the girl power movement taking place in Europe and the United States at the time.
 The influence of Sailor Moon has led magical girls to be associated with superheroines in the West.
 Notable examples include W.I.T.C.H.
 (2001) and Winx Club (2004) in Italy; and Totally Spies!
 (2001), LoliRock (2014), and Miraculous: Tales of Ladybug & Cat Noir (2015) in France.

-Animated series from the United States, including The Powerpuff Girls (1998), Bee and PuppyCat (2013), Steven Universe (2013), Star vs. the Forces of Evil (2015), She-Ra and the Princesses of Power (2018), and Magical Girl Friendship Squad (2020), have been influenced by magical girl themes and reference them.
+Animated series from the United States, including The Powerpuff Girls (1998), Bee and PuppyCat (2013), Steven Universe (2013), Star vs. the Forces of Evil (2015), and Magical Girl Friendship Squad (2020), have been influenced by magical girl themes and reference them.
 Characters in My Little Pony: Equestria Girls are described as "full-time students and part-time magical pony girls".

+The influence of the genre has also been seen in Western comics and graphic novels, such as Agents of the Realm (2014), Zodiac Starforce (2015), and Sleepless Domain (2015).

 Critical analysis

 Magical girl series have been linked to female empowerment since the 1970s, from exploring female sexuality to weaponizing femininity.
-Aside from female gender norms from the genre's defiance against female gender roles, the magical girl genre has also influenced a shift in male gender norms as the stigma between traditional femininity and weakness were removed.
+Aside from feminine gender norms from the genre's defiance against female gender roles, the magical girl genre has also influenced a shift in male gender norms as the stigma between traditional femininity and weakness were removed.